pedrohcalado/trybe/README.md

-Exercises and projectes made during my full stack web development course at Trybe in Belo Horizonte, Brazil.
+Exercises and projects made during my full stack web development course at Trybe in Belo Horizonte, Brazil.

 About Trybe: Trybe is a school of the future that was founded with the purpose of generating significant opportunities for anyone who wants to improve their lives and build a successful career in technology.
 Making a genuine commitment to people, students only start paying when they get a good job.